Societe Generale : SocGen expects around $1.4 billion in U.S. sanctions penalties | MarketScreener

 "Societe Generale expects that the amount of the penalties in the U.S. Sanctions Matter will be almost entirely covered by the provision for disputes allocated to this matter," the bank said in an update released on Monday.

-The bank's provisions set aside to cover penalties related to legal disputes totals 1.43 billion euros.
+The bank's provisions set aside to cover penalities related to legal disputes totals 1.43 billion euros.

 Societe Generale, which has been dogged for more than a year by a series of costly legal disputes, said it expects the issue to be settled within the coming weeks.